andrewkozinski/CSC490Project/backend/README.md

 ## Render Deployment:
 The backend is deployed on Render.
 It will be set up to automatically deploy when changes are pushed to the main branch.

-The deployed backend can be accessed at: https://csc490project.onrender.com/
+The deployed backend (which points to the main branch) can be accessed at: https://csc490project.onrender.com/

 Since we are using the **free tier** of Render, the server typically takes on average 30 seconds (at most a minute) to wake up if it has been inactive for a while.
 Usually the server will spin down after 15 minutes of inactivity.